 To streamline the creation of calculations in policies, you can use constants to specify certain values.
-These constants can be specified in a Constant or Point Value node with an appropriate data type, and then used as an input to any other node in your policy.
+These constants can be specified in a Constant node with an appropriate data type, and then used as an input to any other node in your policy.